|Pray in the Spirit

 Mens' Group: Men meet the 1st and 3rd Saturday of the month from 7:30 a.m. to 8:45 a.m. for Bible study, fellowship, coffee, and doughnuts.
 The Bible study is led by Pastor Roger.

-Ladies' Gathering: Women meet on the second Thursday of each month at 9:30 a.m. at Rose Glen in Luther Park.
-The Bible study is led by a volunteer.
+Ladies' Gathering: Women meet on the second Thursday of each month at 9:30 a.m. at The Gardens in Luther Park.
+The Bible study, using the WELCA Gather magazine, is led by a volunteer.

 Home Bible Study Groups: Groups of up to twelve adults meet monthly in homes or the church.
 Each group decides on the day, time, and book of study.
 The Evangelism Committee helps set up new Home Bible Study Groups as the need arises.
 Please contact the Pastors or a member of the Evangelism Committee if you are interested in becoming a part of a HBSG.